 Plantation Grande Reserve Barbados Rum

-Through a complex aging process, beginning with two years bourbon barrels in Barbados then a year in small oak casks in France, the Plantation Grande Reserve Barbados Rum is aged for three years but carries a color hinting at more.
+Through a complex aging process, beginning with two years in bourbon barrels in Barbados and then a year in small oak casks in France, the Plantation Grande Reserve Barbados Rum is aged for three years but carries a color hinting at more.
 The amber colored rum is packed with tropical fruit as well as a strong-layered vanilla from the bourbon aging.
 Its complexity and strength allow it to shine through in with stronger mixers like ginger beer.

 Wray & Nephew Overproof Rum

 If you’re going to be mixing rum drinks, then you’ll want a bottle of overproof rum handy.
 Coming in at a whopping 63 percent alcohol by volume, Wray & Nephew Overproof Rum is not something you use heavily.
-Mixing it into drinks in small amounts gives the drink a kick and livens things up a bit.
+Mixing it into

 Appleton Estate Reserve Blend